Hybrid Atlas models: Portfolio analysis

 holds almost surely, thus also

-In the context of the hybrid model, under the assumptions of Proposition \ref{prop: linear growing var} and of Example \ref{ex: active}, the Universal Portfolio attains the long-term growth rate of the asymptotic target portfolio $\, \bar \pi\, $ (that is, the maximal long-term growth rate achievable through constant-proportion portfolios), {\it as if the structure of the market were known}.
+In the context of the hybrid model, under the assumptions of Theorem \ref{prop: linear growing var} and of Example \ref{ex: active}, the universal portfolio attains the long-term growth rate of the target portfolio $ \Pi^{\ast} $ and of the asymptotic target portfolio $ \bar\pi$.
+These are precisely the characteristics that make the universal portfolio interesting: it is constructed based entirely on quantities which are completely observable, yet its long-term performance matches that of $ V_{\ast}(\cdot) $ in (\ref{TARP}), and thus exceeds the performance of any constant-proportion portfolio.

-\subsection{Growth-Optimal Portfolio}
+\subsection{Growth-optimal portfolio}

-We shall call {\it growth-optimal} a portfolio $\, \varpi (\cdot) \, $ that satisfies the inequality $\, \lim_{T \rightarrow \infty}\, ( 1 / T) \, \log ( V^{ \Pi } (T) / V^{\varpi} (T) ) \le 0\,$ almost surely, for any portfolio $\, \Pi (\cdot)\,$.
+We shall call \textit{growth-optimal} a portfolio $ \varpi(\cdot) $ that satisfies the inequality $ \lim_{T \rightarrow\infty} ( 1 / T) \log( V^{ \Pi} (T) / V^{\varpi} (T) ) \le0 $ almost surely, for any portfolio $ \Pi (\cdot) $.